ytsaurus/ytsaurus-ui/packages/ui/README.md

 ### Feature flags

-It is recommended way to link feature with version of proxies or schedulers of cluster.
+There is yt-api command get_supported_feature and it is a good place to describe some features.
 But some cases require ability to turn on/off a feature manually on a cluster.
 Such feature flags are placed placed in:

 - `//sys/@ui_config` (values affects all users)
 - `//sys/@ui_config_dev_overrides` (values affects only developers)